ngshaohui/pyclara/[WIP] list_manipulation.md

 ## Iterators

-Iterators are objects which provide methods for us to step through each element in an iterable.
+Iterators are objects which provide methods for us to step through each element in a collection.

 ### Examples of iterables